 While using cut scores to determine mild, moderate, or severe pain should generally be avoided, it is important to comment on the relative inability of any intervention to meaningfully reduce average raw scores.
 For example, when assessing pain during eye exam 12 of the 17 studies reported PIPP scores of 11 or greater in both groups with six of those documenting scores considered to reflect severe pain.
 This is placed in comparison to the same interventions used to reduce pain from vaccination, heel lance, or venepuncture where scores in intervention groups are routinely lying within four and six points on the same scale12,53–55.
-Strong conclusions from these findings are not warranted, however it does draw our attention to two points of consideration: Whether existing pain scales valid for assessment of pain from RoP exams, and should we be giving greater consideration to more powerful interventions?
-The PIPP was the most used pain scale included in this review, however in the most recent review of validation and reliability authors have not repored validation studies for RoP exams54.
+Strong conclusions from these findings are not warranted.
+However, it does draw our attention to two points of consideration: Whether existing pain scales valid for assessment of pain from RoP exams, and should we be giving greater consideration to more powerful interventions?
+The PIPP was the most used pain scale included in this review, however, in the most recent review of validation and reliability authors have not reported validation studies for RoP exams54.
 This is of relevance because the exam itself includes direct manipulation of the face including eyelid speculum and a bright light, which makes up three domains (and a possible 9 points) on the PIPP.
-The lowest raw score on the PIPP came from a unit that did not use the eyelid speculum28, and while it is tempting to suggest this as an approach to relieve pain it is difficult to say whether this is an artifact created by the scale not being valid for these procedures.
-Others have suggested that persistently high raw pain scores suggest that stronger analgesics should be investigated (e.g opiates).
-One ongoing clinical trial will investigate the use of morphine for pain reduction during eye exam and use the PIPP to assess pain.
-While this will indoubtedly provide important information, it will need to be interpreted within the possibility that the tool itself is not a valid measure of pain perse.
+The lowest raw score on the PIPP came from a unit that did not use the eyelid speculum28, and while it is tempting to suggest this as an approach to relieve pain, it is difficult to say whether this is an artifact created by the scale not being valid for these procedures.
+Others have suggested that persistently high raw pain scores suggest that stronger analgesics should be investigated (e.g., opiates).
+One ongoing clinical trial will investigate the use of morphine for pain reduction during an eye exam and use the PIPP to assess pain.
+While this will undoubtedly provide important information, it will need to be interpreted within the possibility that the tool itself is not a valid measure of pain perse.

 Conclusions

-Substantial network heterogeneity limits confidence in findings and may disguise real differences in treatment effects observed in pairwise meta-analysis.
-Current evidence suggests that the optimal treatments are likely to be anesthetic eye drops in combination with either sweet taste or multisensory interventions although the evidence is of very low quality.
+Substantial network heterogeneity limits confidence in findings and may disguise real differences in treatment effects observed in the pairwise meta-analysis.
+Current evidence suggests that the optimal treatments are likely to be anesthetic eye drops in combination with either sweet taste or multisensory interventions, although the evidence is of very low quality.
 Estimates for all interventions include potentially clinically meaningful benefit or harm, introducing substantial uncertainty in recommendations for practice and future research.
 Assumptions about the validity of pain scores for ROP exams may need to be revisited.
-Future studies should be careful to report exactly when pain scores were assessed, and provide all relevant details of the procedure including use of speculum and scleral depression, and infant positioning.
+Future studies should be careful to report exactly when pain scores were assessed, and provide all relevant details of the procedure including the use of a speculum and scleral depression, and infant positioning.

 References